Verizon, unions in tentative labor contract

-NEW YORK, Sept 19 (Reuters) - Verizon Communications and two unions have reached tentative agreements for labor contracts covering about 43,000 workers after more than a year of negotiations and a strike.
+NEW YORK (Reuters) - Verizon Communications (VZ.N) and two unions have reached tentative agreements for labor contracts covering about 43,000 workers after more than a year of negotiations and a strike.

 Verizon and the unions recently entered mediation talks after they had not reached an agreement after a year of negotiations following a two-week strike in August 2011.